dabapps/django-readers/docs/tutorial.md

     ]
 ```

 That's it!
-Once we've wired up this view in our `urls.py` we can start making requests to it.
+Once you've wired up this view in your `urls.py` you can start making requests to it.
 The JSON data returned from this endpoint will be exactly the same "shape" as the template context above:

 ```
 GET /api/books/